 The Practice by Seth Godin

 The latest book from the prolific author of The Dip, Linchpin, The Purple Cow, and more has delivered another solid read.
-I had the pleasure of speaking with Seth for an episode of The Productivityist Podcast.
+I had the pleasure of speaking with Seth for an episode of my podcast.
 You can view our conversation here.
 If you know someone who enjoys Seth’s daily blog, then they’ll like The Practice.

 How to Decide by Annie Duke